 |1."Waves in Oceanic and Coastal Waters" by Leo H Holthuijsen|

 |2."Water Wave Mechanics for Engineers and Scientists" by Robert G Dean|

 |3."Water Waves and Ship Hydrodynamics: An Introduction" by G C Hsiao A J Hermans R Timman|

-|4."Selected Papers of Michael Longuet-Higgins on the Dynamics of Water Waves” S G Sajjadi|
+|4."Selected Papers of Michael Longuet-Higgins on the Dynamics of Water Waves" by S G Sajjadi|

-“Selected Papers of Michael Longuet-Higgins on the Dynamics of Water Waves” Book Review: The book is an excellent blend of theoretical, practical, and computational concepts of dynamics of water waves.
-The topics like strong drifting, simple analytic expressions, and time development of plunging breakers are discussed in detail.
-The book also offers various concepts in advance learning.
-The topics and techniques featured in this book are used as tools for solving various problems in dynamics of water waves.
-The practical applications of the given concepts are also mentioned in this text.
-This book is an excellent resource for the students, engineers, researchers, and professionals of ocean engineering.
+“Selected Papers of Michael Longuet-Higgins on the Dynamics of Water Waves” Book Review: This book provides an excellent balance of theoretical, practical, and computational concepts of water wave dynamics.
+It covers topics such as strong drifting, simple analytic expressions, and time development of plunging breakers in detail.
+The book also offers various advanced learning concepts and techniques that are useful for solving problems in water wave dynamics.
+Practical applications of the given concepts are also mentioned in the text.
+This book is aimed at students, engineers, researchers, and professionals in ocean engineering.

 |5."Numerical Modelling of Water Waves" by Lin|

 |6."Waves (The MIT Press Essential Knowledge series)" by Fredric Raichlen|

 |7."Linear Water Waves: A Mathematical Approach" by N Kuznetsov|

 |8."The Mathematical Theory of Permanent Progressive Water Waves (Advanced Series in Nonlinear Dynamics)" by Mayumi Shoji|